malusamayo/underspec-analysis/README.md

 # Under-specification in LLM Uses
-This is a repository for analyzing the impacts of under-specification to LLM behaviors.
+This is a repository for analyzing the impacts of under-specification on LLM behaviors.

 ## Data available
-We share all experiment configurations in `data/configs`, all prompts in `data/prompts`, all curated requirements in `data/requirements`, and the results in []().
+We share all experiment configurations in `data/configs`, all prompts in `data/prompts`, all curated requirements in `data/requirements`, and the evaluation results [here](https://figshare.com/s/38acdc02f9cae8c39198).

+## Steps to reproduce the analysis
+Download evaluation data from [here](https://figshare.com/s/38acdc02f9cae8c39198).
+Create a three repositores `data/results/commitpack`, `data/results/trip`, `data/results/product`, and uncompress the evaluation results into each repository.

+Run steps in `analysis-reproduction.ipynb`.

-## Steps to reproduce the experiments
+## Steps to reproduce the full experiments

 First, install the dependencies with poetry: `poetry install`.

 Next, add your OpenAI key for running the OpenAI models, and Bedrock key for running the Llama3 models.

-### Experiment 3.1 / 3.2
+### Experiment 3.2 / 3.3

 ```bash
 poetry run python3 run.py --config=data/configs/commitpack_main.yaml